What is The Academy?

 Yes.
 If you meet the above criteria and you accept the invitation to join, you’re in.

 That’s fine.
 We let you know if you’re eligible and you let us know if you want to join or not.
-You can, of course, opt out of any further communication.
+You can, of program, opt out of any further communication.

 No. Joining The Academy is free, although we also offer various funded opportunities.
 We advertise these through Facebook, our e-newsletter, Twitter and the Western website.